 Use conversational language.
 Write your website content the way people actually talk, not just how they type.

 Create FAQ pages.
-Frequently asked questions match perfectly with how people use voice search — and they're valuable for Google's AI Overviews as well.
+Frequently asked questions match perfectly with how people use voice search.
+Answer real questions your potential members ask.

 Focus on local keywords.
 Voice searches are three times more likely to be local-based.
 Include neighborhood names and local landmarks in your content.